 4. Anti-Racist Workshops geared towards the music community - three members of our Organizing Group have designed and implemented free interactive, participatory Zoom workshops around topics relating to racism and old time music.
 Two have been held so far: “Calling In - Becoming an Anti-Racist Ally in a Jam Session" and “From Appropriation to Appreciation".
 We hope to eventually offer a repeat of "From Appropriation to Appreciation" (because of technical difficulties last time).

 5. BOTMC events at Oakland Public Conservatory of Music:

-6. The BOTMC Anti-Racist Study Group — an informal group formed in 2020 (invitation only, so that it can remain small enough for discussion) drawn from our Organizing Group (current and past members) - we meet monthly on Zoom — discussions generally revolve around a book or a podcast or film.
+6. The BOTMC Anti-Racist Study Group — an informal group formed in 2020 (invitation only, so that it can remain small enough for discussion) drawn mainly from our Organizing Group (current and past members) - we meet monthly on Zoom — discussions generally revolve around a book or a podcast or film.
 Usually but not always related to traditional music, or at least, to music.

 Berkeley Old Time Music Convention

 As appreciators and torch bearers of early American traditional music, the Berkeley Old Time Music Convention actively questions what it means to share this music in the context of systemic racism.
 We wish to acknowledge the immense contribution of Black and Indigenous musicians to the music presented by the BOTMC, in the past and in the present.
 We acknowledge the forces that have historically denied these contributions and that worked to sever their living connections to this music.
 We also acknowledge our own complicity in this oppression.
 As we play this music, we are reckoning with our history and present condition.
 We hope to build a road toward reparation.
 Adapted (with permission) from the Plaid Strangers (Thomas Angell, Maxine Gerber, Karen Heil and Allegra Yellin)